rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 ### Normalization

-The normalization applied is aimed at eliminating output difference between platforms, mainly about filenames:
+The compiler output is normalized to eliminate output difference between platforms, mainly about filenames.

+The following strings replace their corresponding values:

+- `$DIR`: The directory where the test is defined.
+  - Example: `/path/to/rust/src/test/ui/error-codes`
+- `$SRC_DIR`: The root source directory.
+  - Example: `/path/to/rust/src`
+- `$TEST_BUILD_DIR`: The base directory where the test's output goes.
+  - Example: `/path/to/rust/build/x86_64-unknown-linux-gnu/test/ui`

+Additionally, the following changes are made:

+- Line and column numbers for paths in `$SRC_DIR` are replaced with `LL:CC`.
+  For example, `/path/to/rust/src/libcore/clone.rs:122:8` is replaced with `$SRC_DIR/libcore/clone.rs:LL:COL`.

+  Note: The line and column numbers for `-->` lines pointing to the test are *not* normalized, and left as-is.
+This ensures that the compiler continues to point to the correct location, and keeps the stderr files readable.
+  Ideally all line/column information would be retained, but small changes to the source causes large diffs, and more frequent merge conflicts and test errors.
+See also `-Z ui-testing` below which applies additional line number normalization.
-- the test directory is replaced with `$DIR`
+- `\t` is replaced with an actual tab character.
+- Error line annotations like `// ~ERROR some message` are removed.
-- all backslashes (`\`) are converted to forward slashes (`/`) (for Windows)
+- Backslashes (`\`) are converted to forward slashes (`/`) within paths (using a heuristic).
+This helps normalize differences with Windows-style paths.
-- all CR LF newlines are converted to LF
+- CRLF newlines are converted to LF.

+Additionally, the compiler is run with the `-Z ui-testing` flag which causes the compiler itself to apply some changes to the diagnostic output to make it more suitable for UI testing.
+For example, it will anonymize line numbers in the output (line numbers prefixing each source line are replaced with `LL`).
+In extremely rare situations, this mode can be disabled with the header command `// compile-flags: -Z ui-testing=no`.

 Sometimes these built-in normalizations are not enough.
 In such cases, you may provide custom normalization rules using the header commands, e.g.